 Which for our purposes, together with Lemma~\ref{lem:ind oracle1} gives us:

-\begin{prop} Let $G$ be a $3$-connected graph with $n$ vertices and $m$ edges.
-Let $\sigma$ be an orientation and $S^\sigma$ be a description of the signed cycle space of $G$.
-There is a polynomial time algorithm that correctly computes $G$ from $S^\sigma$, up to isomorphism. \end{prop}
+\begin{prop} Let $G$ be a $3$-connected ordered graph with $n$ vertices and $m$ edges.
+Let $\sigma$ be an orientation and $A$ be a $m\times c$ matrix with column span $S^\sigma$.
+Suppose that every entry in $A$ has a bit complexity that is polynomial in $n$ and $m$.
+Then there is an algorithm, with running time polynomial in $n$ and $m$ that correctly computes $G$ from $A$, up to isomorphism. \end{prop}